IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_plan.md

 </tr>
 <tr>
     <td><strong>Competitive Analysis</strong></td>
-    <td>Who or what are your competitors?
-How will it be positioned (branding) and differentiated (market and competitors or like works)?</td>
+    <td>Conduct a comparative analysis of similar projects.
+Who or what are your competitors?
+How will it be positioned (branding) and differentiated (market and competitors or like works)? </td>
 </tr>
 <tr>
     <td><strong>Resources</strong></td>